Macro-Friendly: How to Eat a Ton Without Gaining a Ton!

 - Breyers 1/2 The Fat Slow Churned Ice Cream

 - Weight Watchers Giant Chocolate Fudge Ice Cream Bar vs. Magnum Double Chocolate Bar

 - Weight Watchers Bar: 100 calories, 1.5g fat, 20g carbs, 4g protein.

 - Magnum Bar: 340 calories, 21g fat, 34g carbs, 4g protein (thats insane…..)

 - Weight Watchers Giant Cookies and Cream Bar: 130 calories, 4g fat, 24g carbs, 4g protein

 - Yasso Greek Yogurt Chocolate Fudge Bar: 80 calories, 0g fat, 15g carbs, 6g protein (pick any flavor of these and they will be macro friendly)

-- Green Vegetables are the most macro friendly.
-They give you the most bang for you buck.
+Green Vegetables are the most macro friendly.
+They give you the most bang for your buck.
 These include: